-Rigid foam board installed above the roof deck is a more effective application of roof insulation than attic insulation, as it provides unbroken thermal resistance from the sun's radiant energy and reduces heat transfer to the conditioned space.
+Continuous rigid insulation installed above the roof deck is a more effective application of roof insulation than attic insulation, as it provides unbroken thermal resistance from the sun's radiant energy and reduces heat transfer to the conditioned space.

 Ensure that consistent, minimum R-value is met, even at the lowest point on the roof, as insulation thickness is sometimes compromised to provide drainage for roofs.
-(Pay special attention to areas adjacent to drains and scuppers.)
+Pay attention to areas adjacent to drains and scuppers.
+Roof surfaces shall be reflective or an increased R-33 (max.
+U-0.030) must be attained for non-residential (R-34, max.
+U-0.029 for residential).